CMU-313/fall-2022-hw4-starter-code/README.md

 #### Downloading Packages

-The repository contain `Pipfile` that declares which packages are necessary to run the `model_biuld.ipnyb`.
+The repository contains `Pipfile` that declares which packages are necessary to run the `model_biuld.ipnyb`.
 To install packages declared by the Pipfile, run `pipenv install` in the command line.

 You might want to use additional packages throughout the assignment.
 To do so, run `pipenv install [PACKAGE_NAME]`, as you would install python packages using pip.